Linear compactness and combinatorial bialgebras: Examples

 Again with minor abuse of standard terminology, define an \emph{increasing tableau} to be a semistandard tableau with no equal adjacent letters, i.e., in which every weakly increasing consecutive subword is strictly increasing.
 For example, the words $\emptyset$ or $645123$ or $5612$ or $545234$ are all increasing tableaux under our definition.

-There are finitely many increasing tableaux with letters in a given alphabet \cite[Lemma 3.2]{PylPat} and every $K$-Knuth equivalence class contains at least one increasing tableau \cite[Theorem 6.2]{BuchSamuel}.
-Thus, $K$-Knuth equivalence is of finite type and a somewhat improved way of indexing the elements of $\sSigma^{(\sim)}_n$ is to define $[[T,n]] = \sum_{w \sim T} [w,n]$ for each increasing tableau $T$ with $\max(T) \leq n$.
+There are finitely many increasing tableaux with all letters in a given finite set \cite[Lemma 3.2]{PylPat} and every $K$-Knuth equivalence class contains at least one increasing tableau \cite[Lemma 58]{GMPPRST}.
+Thus, $K$-Knuth equivalence is of finite-type and a somewhat improved way of indexing the elements of $\sSigma^{(\sim)}_n$ is to define $[[T,n]] = \sum_{w \sim T} [w,n]$ for each increasing tableau $T$ with $\max(T) \leq n$.
 The usefulness of this construction is limited, since it is not known how to easily detect when two increasing tableaux are $K$-Knuth equivalent.
 There is an algorithm to compute all $K$-Knuth classes of words with a given set of letters, however \cite{GMPPRST}.

 It is an open problem to find an irredundant indexing set for $K$-Knuth equivalence classes, with respect to which one can describe explicitly the product and coproduct of the bialgebras $\bfSigma^{(\sim)}$ and $\bfSigma_\P^{(\sim)}$.
 Patrias and Pylyavskyy \cite{PylPat} refer to the latter as the \emph{$K$-theoretic Poirier-Reutenauer bialgebra} $\KPR$.
 They note that $\KPR$ is not a Hopf algebra \cite[\S4]{PylPat} and give some (necessarily inexplicit) formulas for its product and coproduct; see \cite[Theorems 4.3, 4.5, 4.10, and 4.12]{PylPat}.
-Theorem~\ref{packed-alg-thm} for $K$-Knuth equivalence recovers \cite[Theorem 4.15.]{PylPat}.
+Theorem~\ref{packed-alg-thm} for $K$-Knuth equivalence recovers \cite[Theorem 4.15]{PylPat}.

 As noted in \cite[Remark 5.10]{BuchSamuel} and \cite[\S4]{GMPPRST}, the set of reduced words in a $K$-Knuth equivalence class may fail to be spanned by the homogeneous relations $bac\sim bca$, $acb \sim cab$, and $aba\sim bab$ for $a<b<c$.
 The graded sub-bialgebra $\bfSigma_\Reduced^{(\sim)} \subset \bfSigma^{(\sim)}$ is thus in some sense not any easier to study.